Wildlife in Devon

 Upper and Lower Tamar Lakes

-Straddling the Devon and Cornwall border, these two man-made lakes offer many opportunities for bird watchers.
-Flocks of ducks, such
+The Upper and Lower Tamar Lakes straddle the Devon and Cornwall border.
+These two man-made lakes offer many opportunities for

 Reed Bunting copyright Natural England Michael Hammett